 Mom’s Oven-Fried Fish Begin with a Sizzle

-After my mother adapted this more healthful (but no less delicious) version of fried fish by eliminating deep frying and, instead, quickly sautéing the fish in a small amount of oil, she added a clever name to what began as a lenten dish and then grew to become a year round family favorite.
+After my mother adapted this more healthful (but no less delicious) version of fried fish by eliminating deep frying and, instead, quickly sautéing the fish in a small amount of oil, she added a clever name to her delicious recipe which became a year-round family favorite.

 We were all in elementary school when she created her “more roasted than fried fish tips.”
-Today, the four of us laugh at the fact that we were adults before we stopped searching for Froasted Fish (a little fry/mostly roasted) on restaurant menus.
+Today, the four siblings laugh at the fact that we were adults before we stopped searching for Froasted Fish (a little fry/mostly roasted) on restaurant menus.

 Everything Tastes Better in a Sweet Potato Biscuit